Dr. Thorndyke: Series 2

 In January 2015, Tim McInnerny played Dr. Thorndyke opposite James Fleet's Inspector Lestrade in Chris Harrald's adaptation of "The Moabite Cipher" in the third series of the BBC Radio 4 series The Rivals.

 Compilations

 Starting in 2018 and completed in 2021, editor David Marcum brought together the entire Thorndyke collection - much of which has been very difficult to obtain for fans.
-21 novels and over 40 short stories are contained in nine matching massive volumes.
+21 novels and over 40 short stories are contained in nine volumes.